whiplashomega/elthelas2/static/md/book4/chapter3old.md

 ## Rescue the Prisoners

 Genevieve the younger has a number of loyalists who would aid her who have been imprisoned in the castle dungeon.
 She wants the party to free them.
-She can get them into the castle via a side gate, but then cannot be seen with them in the castle so that she can maintain her cover.
+She can get them into the castle via a side gate, but then cannot be seen with them in the castle as she is well known and her mother is now aware of her treachery.

 ### Sneaking into the Castle